- > Is it safe to install the macOS beta?

 It's not just developers who get an early look, though.
 Back at WWDC 2015 Apple announced that it was going to let members of the public test the upcoming new version of it's Mac operating system as part of a new, free beta program.
 That means that anyone can get their hands on the new version of macOS before it is released to the general public later in the year.

-Apple has announced that the first public beta of macOS Big Sur will launch in July 2020.
-The public betas of iOS 14, iPadOS 14 and tvOS 14 all launched on 9 July so the public beta of Big Sur will be here very soon.
+Apple announced that the first public beta of macOS Big Sur would launch in July 2020.
+In fact the first public beta of MacOS Big Sur came out on 6 August.
+The public betas of iOS 14, iPadOS 14 and tvOS 14 all launched on 9 July.

 Who can join the beta program?